-(editorial changes, 3/08) (editorial changes, 6/12) (editorial changes, 11/12)
+(editorial changes, 3/08) (editorial changes, 6/12) (editorial changes, 11/12) (editorial changes, 10/24)

 PUBLIC AFFAIRS AND PUBLIC STATEMENTS

 By-Law B2.1 states in part that: "the Society shall encourage a high standard of citizenship among engineers and their participation in public affairs"..." cooperate with governmental agencies in engineering matters".